Last Saturday, I had a couple of friends and their 13-year-old kid over for dinner.

 These shows contain some explicit language, graphic violence, or sexual content.

-Wednesday is one such show.
+Riverdale is one such show.

 The content with a TV-MA rating is not suitable for people under the age of 17.